HelenHelene/eportfolio/module/OOP_Unit01.md

 ### Reflections
 This unit provided me with essential knowledge about the fundamental building blocks of Python programming.
 These concepts serve as a solid foundation for understanding and utilizing more advanced features of the language in subsequent units.

+After reviewing and discussing the article by Di Silvestro & Nadir (2021), I gained a better understanding of the reasons behind the ongoing process of building our e-portfolios.
+This experience also transformed my perspective on e-portfolios.

 ### Professional Skills Matrix and Action Plan
 As a result of this module, I have gained a deep understanding of the importance of OOP and its core concepts, such as abstraction, encapsulation, inheritance, and composition.
 I have also become familiar with key terminology related to OOP and factors that influence reusability.